ANTIGRAVITY LABJP

 Premium Article

-When you run 6 sites and an app business with 50 million cumulative downloads alone, the bottleneck is not "what the work is" but "when, and who, runs it."
+When you run 6 sites and an app business alone, the bottleneck is not "what the work is" but "when, and who, runs it."
 The more work you hand to autonomous agents, the more that task collisions, resource contention, and — from the outside — unnatural behavior surface as problems before quality ever does.
 When I recently slotted a one-off job, applying to 11 AdMob server-side bidding partners, in between the standing operations, I felt anew that scheduling design is the substance of parallel operation.

 I have built apps solo since 2014, and today I run 4 technical blogs (the Claude / Gemini / Antigravity / Rork Labs) and 2 reading-oriented blogs via autonomous-agent scheduled tasks.
 On top of 16+ article-generation tasks a day, AdMob floor tuning, report pulls, and site integrity checks run daily.
 Here is the timetable I built to run all of this without breaking, and the judgment behind it.